Phyllis Johnson

-Phyllis Wyatt Johnson (née Squire) (8 December 1886 in Great Britain – 2 December 1967) was a British figure skater.
+Phyllis Wyatt Johnson (née Squire; 8 December 1886 – 2 December 1967) was a British figure skater.

-She won the silver medal in pair skating at the 1908 Olympic Games with James H. Johnson.
+She won the silver medal in pair skating at the 1908 Summer Olympics with James H. Johnson.
 They captured the gold at the World Figure Skating Championships in 1909 and 1912.
-In 1920, she won the bronze at the Olympics with new partner Basil Williams, became one of the oldest figure skating Olympic medalists.
+In 1920, she won the bronze at the Olympics with new partner Basil Williams, becoming one of the oldest figure skating Olympic medalists.
 That year, she also finished fourth in ladies' singles.